learn-co-curriculum/dsc-getting-started-with-numpy/README.md

 You will be able to:

-* Understand how to initialize NumPy arrays from nested Python lists, and access elements using square brackets
+* Understand how to initialize NumPy arrays from nested Python lists and access elements using square brackets
 * Understand the shape attribute on NumPy arrays
 * Understand how to create arrays from scratch including np.zeros, np.ones, np.full
 * Learn to perform scalar and vector math